-Naturali is BirdLife Malta’s own radio programme, which is broadcasted weekly on Radju Marija every Sunday at 1pm.
+Naturali is BirdLife Malta’s own radio programme, which is broadcasted weekly on Radju Marija every Friday at 1.30pm.
 The 30 minute programme has been on air since September 2014 and its main aim is to bring nature closer to its listeners.
+It is repeated on Wednesdays at 2.30am.

 Click here to go to Naturali’s YouTube channel.
-All the programmes aired to date in the series (up to the last autumn schedule) are uploaded online to this channel and they have been edited in the form of features with photos and footage related to the subject discussed.
+All the programmes aired to date in the series are uploaded online to this channel and they have been edited in the form of features with photos and footage related to the subject discussed.

 You can also choose to listen to any episode of your choice from the list which can be found further down in this page.
 Here we are providing a selection of episodes with subject titles.